|Works with||Windows, Mac OS X, Android, iOS iPhone-iPad, Chrome plugin, Firefox plugin|

 CactusVPN is one of the more recent players on the market.
-But offers a refreshing take on VPN services.
-The things they do are a bit different from competitors, adding a small but unique VPN service to the line-up of available VPN providers.
+But it offers a refreshing take on VPN services.
+They do things a bit differently at CactusVPN, adding a small but unique VPN service to the line-up of available VPN providers.

-CactusVPN owns a small fleet of twenty VPN-servers, located in nine countries.
+CactusVPN owns a small fleet of thirty-seven VPN-servers, located in 22 countries.
 Most are in the largest markets, like the USA, UK, Canada, the large European countries, Australia, and South-Korea.
-Please note the use of Bittorrent is only allowed on servers in Holland and CactusVPN’s home turf, Moldova.
+Please note the use of Bittorrent is only allowed on servers in the Netherlands and CactusVPN’s home turf, Moldova.